 Now that you know the basics for this wonderful cut of meat, it’s time to get cooking.
 Here are some great recipes for other cooking methods too.

 What sides go good with this cut of beef?

 Since it’s such a flavorful cut of meat and you can do a simple salt and pepper seasoning, the sides can be anything!

 My husband loves meat and potatoes so I often make Mini Parmesan Truffle Hasselback Potatoes.

-Or you could just slice up some steak and serve on a sandwich.
+Or you could just slice up some steak and serve it on a sandwich.
 The possibilities with flat iron steak are endless.